sanyam5/sanyam5.github.io/about.md

 permalink: /about/
 ---

 Hi my name is Sanyam Agarwal.
-I am working as a Research Assistant the [Statistics and Machine Learning Lab at the Indian Institute of Science, Bangalore](http://sml.csa.iisc.ernet.in/SML/).
-I am currently working on Semi-/Unsupervised Learning.
+I am currently a Visiting Research Scholar at the [Machine Learning and Perception lab at Georgia Tech](http://mlp.cc.gatech.edu/) led by [Prof. Dhruv Batra](https://www.cc.gatech.edu/~dbatra/).
+I work on Machine Learning at the intersection of vision and Langugage.

 I completed my Bachelor's in Computer Science and Engineering from the [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in/) in May 2016.
 I just love computer science.
 Checkout my [GitHub](http://github.com/sanyam5).